EPCCed/2021-07-28_Containers_Online/_episodes/04b-managing-containers.md

 ~~~
 {: .output}

-**Be careful** with this command.
+You can remove all exited containers using the `docker container prune` command. **Be careful**
-If you have containers you may want to reconnect to, you should not use this command.
+with this command.
+If you have containers you may want to reconnect to, you should not use this
+command.
 It will ask you if to confirm you want to remove these containers, see output below.
 If successful it will print the full `CONTAINER ID` back to you.
 ~~~
 $ docker container prune